-What the Green League 2008 tells us
+What the People & Planet University League 2008 tells us

 The most significant improvements are in the adoption of systemic environmental management policies and practices.
 However, there is still a long way to go to improve the actual impacts of the sector on the environment.